 - A matrix.
-Rows correspond to observations, columns to variables. - A data. frame, when f is not missing (s. below). - An object of class ExpressionSet. - Class labels.
-Can be one of the following: У - A numeric vector. - · A factor. - A character if X is an ExpressionSet. - missing, if X is a data. frame and a proper formula f is provided.
+Rows correspond to observations, columns to variables. - A data. frame, when f is not missing (s. below). - An object of class ExpressionSet.

+- A numeric vector.

+- A factor.

+- A character if X is an ExpressionSet.

+- missing, if X is a data. frame and a proper formula f is provided.